-Reports That Kate Middleton And Meghan Markle ‘Can’t Stand Each Other’ Untrue Claims ‘Gossip Cop’
+Reports That Kate Middleton And Meghan Markle ‘Can’t Stand Each Other’ Untrue, Claims ‘Gossip Cop’

 People also points out that Meghan will enjoy some “breathing room,” as Prince Harry will soon be sixth in line to the throne, once Kate and William’s royal baby is born in April.
 Some of the same scrutiny that was placed upon Kate will never apply to Meghan.

-Unlike Meghan, Kate is not only married to the future King of England, but is also the mother to the future King of England.
+Unlike Meghan, Kate is not only married to the future King of England but is also the mother to the future King of England.

 As shown in The Crown, every member of the royal family has a role to play, and Kate’s role is significantly different from Meghan’s.
 In addition, Kate has no reason to be concerned with Meghan’s past as an actress.
 If this was ever an issue, this would have been handled by the Queen, or even Prince Charles.
 Harry received permission from the Queen to marry Meghan, thus Kate has no cause for concern.

-Meghan Markle will never be scrutinized as much as Kate Middleton, because of Harry’s place in line for the throne.
-For example, should Meghan and Harry have children, they will be commoners, and lead a more normal life, and get jobs like all of the other Windsor cousins.
+Meghan Markle will never be scrutinized as much as Kate Middleton because of Harry’s place in line for the throne.
+For example, should Meghan and Harry have children, they will be commoners and lead a more normal life and get jobs like all of the other Windsor cousins.
 Meghan will never have the same sort of royal pressure as Kate.

-Gossip Cop contends that the relationship between Meghan and Kate will be like that of Fergie and Di, sisters-in-law, Sarah Ferguson and Princess Diana, who were inseparable comrades once Andrew and Fergie married.
+Gossip Cop contends that the relationship between Meghan and Kate will be like that of sisters-in-law Sarah Ferguson and Princess Diana, who were inseparable comrades once Andrew and Fergie married.